OpenOffice.org

-OpenOffice.org (OOo), commonly known as OpenOffice, is a discontinued open-source office suite.
-Active successor projects include LibreOffice (the most actively developed), Apache OpenOffice, Collabora Online (enterprise ready LibreOffice) and NeoOffice (commercial, and available only for macOS).

-OpenOffice was an open-sourced version of the earlier StarOffice, which Sun Microsystems acquired in 1999 for internal use.
-Sun open-sourced the OpenOffice suite in July 2000 as a competitor to Microsoft Office, releasing version 1.0 on 1 May 2002.
+OpenOffice.org is an open-source office productivity software suite.
+It originated from the proprietary StarOffice, developed by Star Division, which was acquired by Sun Microsystems in 1999.
+Sun open-sourced the software in July 2000 as a free alternative to Microsoft Office, and released OpenOffice.org version 1.0 on 1 May 2002.

+Following Sun’s acquisition by Oracle Corporation, development of OpenOffice.org slowed and eventually ended.
+In 2011, Oracle donated the project to the Apache Software Foundation, which continues it as Apache OpenOffice, although that project has been largely dormant since 2015.
+A more actively developed fork, LibreOffice, was created in 2010 by members of the OpenOffice.org community.

-OpenOffice included a word processor (Writer), a spreadsheet (Calc), a presentation application (Impress), a drawing application (Draw), a formula editor (Math), and a database management application (Base).
-Its default file format was the OpenDocument Format (ODF), an ISO/IEC standard, which originated with OpenOffice.org.
+OpenOffice included applications for word processing (Writer), spreadsheets (Calc), presentations (Impress), vector graphics (Draw), database management (Base), and formula editing (Math).
+Its default file format was the OpenDocument Format (ODF), which it originated.
 It could also read a wide variety of other file formats, with particular attention to those from Microsoft Office.
-OpenOffice.org was primarily developed for Linux, Microsoft Windows and Solaris, and later for OS X, with ports to other operating systems.
+OpenOffice.org was primarily developed for Linux, Microsoft Windows and Solaris, and later for Mac OS X, with ports to other operating systems.
 It was distributed under the GNU Lesser General Public License version 3 (LGPL); early versions were also available under the Sun Industry Standards Source License (SISSL).

-In 2011, Oracle Corporation, the then-owner of Sun, announced that it would no longer offer a commercial version of the suite and donated the project to the Apache Foundation.
-Apache renamed the software Apache OpenOffice.